-- + Percentage of patients who had all relevant cultures obtained before the first dose of antibiotics were administered - + Percentage of parenteral to oral conversions that followed guidelines - + Number of pre-authorizations requested and number denied - + Percentage of patients who had an antibiotic "timeout" after 72 hours of therapy
+- Percentage of patients who had all relevant cultures obtained before the first dose of antibiotics was administered. - Percentage of parenteral to oral conversions that followed guidelines. - Number of pre-authorizations requested and the number denied. - Percentage of patients who had an antibiotic timeout after 72 hours of therapy.